With P2P law, Switzerland reaffirms its commitment to privacy

 Additionally, wording that would have compelled Swiss Internet service providers to block access to file-sharing sites was not included in the final legislation.
 Anyone using a Swiss IP address will be able to access these sites.

 Note that uploading or seeding a copyrighted work, which was a misdemeanor under the previous law, remains illegal.
-If you only download files, you are in the clear.
-However, to date, there has not been a single recorded case of anyone being prosecuted for seeding files thanks to Switzerland’s legal privacy protections.
+If you only download files, you are, in principle, not infringing on Swiss copyright laws.

 Europe’s haven for privacy rights